Compare Current 30-Year Mortgage Rates in February 2025

 ProsCons

-• Qualify for a higher loan amount and a more expensive home
+Qualify for a higher loan amount and more expensive home

-30-year mortgages rates and payments vs. other loans
+How do 30-year mortgage rates and payments compare to other loans?

 We compare 30-year mortgage rates and monthly payments with each of these options in more detail below.